-The following table sets forth the name of each "named executive officer," as that term is defined by the SEC rules, and the principal positions and offices held with the Company as of December 31, 2023.
+The following table sets forth the name of each "named executive officer," as that term is defined by the SEC rules, and as sometimes referred to in this Proxy as an "NEO," the principal positions and offices held with the Company as of December 31, 2024.
 Each of these officers has served as an executive officer of the Company for at least five years.
-Officers' ages are shown as of the date of the Annual Meeting, April 24, 2024.
+Officers' ages are shown as of April 30, 2025, the date of the Annual Meeting.

-Name Age Business Experience Charles R. Hageboeck 61 President and Chief Executive Officer, City Holding Company and City National Bank since February 2005.
-David L. Bumgarner 59 Executive Vice President and Chief Financial Officer, City Holding Company and City National Bank since April 2019.
+Name Age Business Experience Charles R. Hageboeck 62 President and Chief Executive Officer, City Holding Company and City National Bank since February 2005.
+David L. Bumgarner 60 Executive Vice President and Chief Financial Officer, City Holding Company and City National Bank since April 2019.
 Senior Vice President and Chief Financial Officer, City Holding Company and City National Bank from February 2005 - March 2019.
-John A. DeRito 74 Executive Vice President of Commercial Banking, City Holding Company and City National Bank since June 2004.
-Michael T. Quinlan, Jr. 55 Executive Vice President of Retail Banking, City Holding Company and City National Bank since January 2021.
+John A. DeRito 75 Executive Vice President of Commercial Banking, City Holding Company and City National Bank since June 2004.
+Michael T. Quinlan, Jr. 56 Executive Vice President of Retail Banking, City Holding Company and City National Bank since January 2021.
 Senior Vice President of Retail Banking of City National Bank of West Virginia since 2001.
-Jeffrey D. Legge 60 Executive Vice President, Chief Administrative Officer and Chief Information Officer, City Holding Company and City National Bank since October 2019.
+Jeffrey D. Legge 61 Executive Vice President, Chief Administrative Officer and Chief Information Officer, City Holding Company and City National Bank since October 2019.
 Senior Vice President, City Holding Company and City National Bank from December 2005 - September 2019.